verkkokauppacom/parallel-phpunit/README.md

 `parallel-phpunit` is written in Bash and relies heavily to the speed and power of the *nux command line tools.
 To run it you need to have:

-* Working Bash environment (tested to work at least in Linux and Mac)
+* Working Bash environment (tested to work in Mac and several flavors of Linux)
 * Working `phpunit` command

 How to install?